Published August 2019

 If you chose to partition a portion of your basement off, choose the end with no windows and close it off with large, heavy dark drapes.
 Lighting should not be one of the elements in this refresh as you will want to keep your original lights and just turn them off when you’re ready to start the movie.

 Also a very simple refresh, the above was put together using stadium seats and a large screen tv.
-I would recommend heavy drapes for the patio doors and possibly drapes hung to separate from the rest of the basement.
-See the example below.
+Use heavy drapes for the patio doors and drapes hung to separate from the rest of the basement.

 You can pull your old comfy sectional into this room or purchase individual chairs as one of your refresh elements.
 Your choice!
 Chairs or sofas with personal cup holders make it easy to enjoy the movie when it is dark.
-I’m not selling for theater seat companies but there are some benefits….each person gets their own comfortable chair and can recline or not per their preference.
+This way each person gets their own comfortable chair and can recline or not per their preference.

 If you like the family style of watching movies together, go for that extra large sectional and/or bean bags.
 Find your vision and include seating accordingly.

-Next, or should I have said first of all?
+Next, or first of all?
 The big screen tv.
-I didn’t start with that as most people have a 60” or larger these days.
+It seems most people have a 60 inch or larger these days.
 If you don’t, don’t feel bad.
-I admire your priorities!
+Kudos on your priorities!
 Choose a flat screen or a screen that pulls down or located behind a cabinet and utilize a projector.
 These screen and projector sets are very common.
-I would definitely include the tv or viewing monitor and projector as one of my 3 elements to “refresh” this room.
+Definitely include the tv, or viewing monitor and projector, as one of your 3 elements to refresh this room.

-Here is an example of projector utilized with a screen type monitor.
+Here is an example of a projector utilized with a screen-type monitor.